software-mansion-labs/state-of-react-native-surveys/state_of_react_native/2024/sorn2024-year-over-year-changes.md

 What state management solutions do you regularly use in your React Native apps?

+> [!WARNING]
+> TODO: revise the list and remove all solutions that are not primarily designed for state management
+>
+> TODO: add comments about why some technology gets removed

 ### 🤷 / ✅ / 🚫 / 👍 / 👎 questions

 > **(_radio buttons_)**